aeciopires/my_helm_charts/monitoring/zabbix/README.md

 My Helm Values for deploy of Zabbix with Helm Charts.

-There is still no stable Helm Chart for the production environment, so I am using a definition shared by the Zabbix team.
+There is still no stable Helm Chart for the production environment, so i'm using a version in development.

 ## Contributing